 By Tiffany Ferguson, LMSW, CMAC, ACM

-Bio Tiffany Ferguson, MSW, ACM, CMAC is CEO of Phoenix Medical Management, Inc., the case management company.
-Tiffany serves is an adjunct professor at Northern Arizona University, Department of Social Work and on the American College of Physician Advisors (ACPA) Observation Subcommittee.
-Tiffany is a regular contributor to RACmonitor, Case Management Monthly, serves on the editorial board for CMSA Today, and commentator for Finally Friday.
-She is a weekly correspondent on SDoH for the news podcast, Monitor Monday.
+Bio: Tiffany Ferguson, MSW, ACM, CMAC is CEO of Phoenix Medical Management, Inc. Tiffany serves as an adjunct professor at Northern Arizona University, Department of Social Work, and on the American College of Physician Advisors (ACPA) Observation Subcommittee.
+Tiffany is co-author of The Hospital Guide to Contemporary Case Management through HcPro.
+She is a contributor for RACmonitor and Case Management Monthly; she also serves on the editorial board for CMSAToday and Care Management.
+She is a weekly correspondent on SDoH for the news podcast Talk Ten Tuesday.
 After practicing as a hospital social worker, she went on to serve as Director of Case Management and quickly assumed responsibilities in system level leadership roles in Health & Care Management, which includes CM, UR, CDI, HIM, and coding.
-She has held c-level responsibility for a large employed medical group which included value-based arrangements, PCMH, and outpatient care management.
+She has held C-level responsibility for a large employed medical group which included value-based arrangements and outpatient care management.
 Tiffany is a graduate of Northern Arizona University and received her MSW at UCLA.
-She is a licensed social worker, ACM, and CMAC certified.